Draythianna/steamdeck-init/README.md

 -----------------
 Scripts to migrate/backup packages when new steamos update occurs erasing some/all of / root OVERLAY.

+NOTE: run "backup" script after happy with setup to create packages.txt used for reinstall to preserve settings

 *Optional script to immediate terminate all windows process in proton/wine

 *Optional script to fix parse error plaguing flatpak lutris version